METEO 3 Lesson 7 Images

 Text description of the altostratus image.

-The image shows an overcast sky with a bright, circular sun partially obscured by clouds, situated in the upper part of the image.
+The image shows an overcast sky with the sun obscured by clouds, appearing fainter, situated in the upper part of the image.
 Below, a suburban landscape is visible, populated with a mix of residential and commercial buildings.
 The buildings are primarily low-rise with varied roofing styles and colors, set among sparse greenery.
 In the distance, a range of low hills or mountains can be seen, providing a faint backdrop to the scene.

 surface analysis on April 25, 2010